 An Overview of EDI Mapping

 EDI mapping refers to the process through which EDI data is translated into a much simpler format that is easily used in new environments.
-It is the translation of data structures from a proprietary file, such as in CSV format, SAP IDoc, txt, ERP-specific, etc., to a standard format that includes EDIFACT, ANSI X12, and more.
+It is the translation of data structures from a proprietary file, such as in CSV format, SAP Idiocy, txt, ERP-specific, etc., to a standard format that includes EDIFACT, ANSI X12 EDI Standards, and more.
 In simple words, you can say that EDI mapping describes how to convert information into two unique formats – company-specific data format and a standardized industry-wide EDI format.

-On one hand, the corporate ERP integrates data automatically while on the other, a standard-based format is sent to trading partners that use EDI and the same formats.
+On one hand, the corporate ERP solutions integrates data automatically while on the other, a standard-based format is sent to trading partners that use EDI and the same formats.
 It allows you to generate conversion programs from the description.
-With an EDI service provider to assist you, all the outbound processing converts the file formats to EDI that can further be shared with partners.
+With an EDI provider to assist you, all the outbound processing converts the file formats to EDI that can further be shared with partners.
 The inbound processing translates the EDI format into an in-house file format.
-So, you can sum it up in three basic steps-

 - Preparing the documents

 Electronic Data Interchange (EDI) is the exchange of business documents between trading partners in a standardized format.
 It has become an essential part of many businesses’ operations as it allows for a more efficient and streamlined process of exchanging data.
 However, mapping can be a complex and challenging process, especially for businesses new to the technology.
 In this step-by-step guide, we will explore the fundamentals of EDI mapping and provide tips for mastering the process.

 To begin mastering EDI mapping, it is essential to understand the EDI standards.
 Several EDI standards include ANSI X12, EDIFACT, and TRADACOMS.
 These standards define the structure and format of the exchange data between trading partners.
 Understanding the EDI standards is critical to developing an accurate mapping specification.

 Step 2: Identify the Source and Target Formats